mabubakarAR/rails-ops/docs/API_DOCUMENTATION.md

-# Rails Ops API Documentation
+# Jobify API Documentation

 ## Overview

-Rails Ops is a comprehensive job board platform that connects companies with job seekers.
+Jobify is a comprehensive job board platform that connects companies with job seekers.
 This API provides endpoints for managing companies, job seekers, jobs, and applications.

 ## Base URL